-The Company classifies its equity instruments in listed and unlisted companies as FVTPL.
+The Company classifies its equity instruments at FVTPL.

-The debt and equity instruments are subsequently measured at fair value where the net gains and losses, including any interest or dividend income and foreign exchange gains and losses, are recognized in comprehensive income.
+The debt and equity instruments are subsequently measured at fair value where the net gains and losses, including any interest or dividend income and foreign exchange gains and losses, are recognized in profit or loss.